The mestiza muse

 Moisturize Effectively

-Moisturizing curly hair is of utmost importance since curly hair tends to run dryer than the straighter types.
+Moisturizing curly hair is of utmost importance since curly hair tends to run dryer than straight hair.

 Conditioners can do wonders for dry, frizzy curls, and because curly hair is more prone to breakage, a good conditioner will help keep your hair healthy, strong, and moisturized.

 As discussed for shampoos, try to look for a conditioner free of harsh sulfates.
 You may also want to look for a silicone-free conditioner.
-Silicones can weigh your hair down and make it greasy, so they are best to avoid if you have fine or curly hair.
+Silicones can weigh certain hair types down and make them greasy, so they are best to avoid if you have fine or curly hair.

 Conditioning should be done as often as your curly hair needs it.
-Your curly hair care regimen may include conditioning every other day or once a week.
+Your curly hair routine may include conditioning every other day or once a week.

 Curly hair tends to dry very quickly, so pay attention to how your hair looks and feels.